IS IT LEGAL TO ENGAGE IN CRYPTOCURRENCY AND HOW TO CREATE A CRYPTO EXCHANGE IN UZBEKISTAN

 - prohibition on the use of crypto assets for illegal purposes;

-4. the implementation of quotations for crypto assets based on the ratio of supply and demand for them;
+d) the implementation of quotations for crypto assets based on the ratio of supply and demand for them;

-5. storage for 5 years of information about transactions with clients' crypto assets, as well as their identification data and materials on customer relations, including business correspondence.
+e) storage for 5 years of information about transactions with clients' crypto assets, as well as their identification data and materials on customer relations, including business correspondence.

-Crypto-exchanges have been granted the right to:
+Crypto-exchanges were granted the right to:

 - receive remuneration for the services provided, including crypto assets, set its amount and the procedure for charging trading participants (clients);

-The turnover of crypto assets and tokens is regulated with the adoption of Order No.16 of the Director of the National Agency for Project Management dated 21.01.2019, No. 3127, which approved the Regulation on the procedure for licensing the activities of crypto exchanges and the rules for conducting crypto-exchange trading.
+The turnover of crypto assets and tokens was regulated with the adoption of Order No.16 of the Director of the National Agency for Project Management dated 21.01.2019, No. 3127, which approved the Regulation on the procedure for licensing the activities of crypto exchanges and the rules for conducting crypto-exchange trading.

 blockchain is a distributed data registry in which all data is written sequentially and distributed in blocks, while each new block is connected to the previous block by a cryptographic signature;